Universal Studios Islands of Adventure Two Day Touring Plan

 Begin your day with a quick breakfast at one of several counter service spots, including a branch of Cinnabon.
 Take a few moments to appreciate the incredible architecture here.

-Marvel SuperHero Island:
+Marvel SuperHero Island

-Spend the time involved to experience all of the attractions that this amazing land has to offer.
+the attractions that this amazing land has to offer.
 Whether you are a Marvel comics fan or not, the rides here are nothing short of spectacular.

 Begin with The Amazing Adventures of Spiderman.
 This “most technologically advanced theme park attraction in the world” lives up to the hype in every way.
 Consequently, the queue becomes packed quickly, and tends to stay full all day.
 Ride The Incredible Hulk next, then circle the island for the rest of the rides.